 And let all the people say, “Amen!”

 a.
-Save us, O LORD our God, and gather us from among the Gentiles: The sense is that this psalm was composed when the mercies of God to Israel in their captivity were just beginning to be seen.
-The singer of the psalm rightly took those early, small mercies as the basis to boldly ask for greater mercies—that their captivity would be ended and they could return to the land.
+Save us, O Lord our God, and gather us from among the Gentiles: This psalm seems to have been composed when the mercies of God to the Israelites in their captivity were just beginning to be seen.
+The author of the psalm rightly took those early, small mercies as the basis to boldly ask for greater mercies – that their captivity would be ended and they could return to the land.

 b.
-To give thanks to Your holy name: The Psalmist vowed that God’s people would respond gratefully, breaking the previous pattern of ingratitude.
+To give thanks to Your holy name: The psalmist predicted that God’s people would respond gratefully, breaking the previous pattern of ingratitude.
 They would not forget, but triumph in Your praise.

 i.
 “Penitence is never out of place in praise, nor praise in an act of penitence.”
 (Kidner)

 c.
-Blessed be the LORD God of Israel: The Psalmist would not wait for the asked for mercies to be evident before he began to thank and praise God.
+Blessed be the Lord God of Israel: The psalmist would not wait for the asked-for mercies to be evident before he began to thank and praise God.
 The praise started immediately, and would be given to God from everlasting to everlasting.
-This was praise that all the peoples should join with, saying “Hallelujah!” to God.
+This was praise that all the peoples should join in, saying “Hallelujah!” to God.

 i.
-“Verse 48 therefore makes a fitting crown to a psalm whose theme has been God’s steadfastness even more than man’s perversity, and a doxology to conclude Book iv of the Psalter.”
+“Verse 48 therefore makes a fitting crown to a psalm whose theme has been God’s steadfastness even more than man’s perversity, and a doxology to conclude Book four of the Psalter.”
 (Kidner)